 Can the child within my heart rise above?

-The “mirror in the sky” represents a higher perspective, urging her to look beyond herself and think about her place in the universe.
+The “mirror in the sky” could represent the moon or possibly God.
+Either way, she’s looking beyond herself and thinking about her place in the universe.

 Can I sail through the changin’ ocean tides?